Two buses of migrants dropped off near the vice president's residence in Washington - KESQ

 Two buses carrying migrants arrived Thursday at the US Naval Observatory — the vice president’s residence in Washington, DC — from Texas, surprising volunteers who were not prepared to receive them there, volunteers in the district said.

+Thursday’s passengers included families and young men.
+Around 70% to 80% of the migrants are from Venezuela, according to volunteers.
+They had a few belongings in trash bags and some documents.

+Some are trying to go to other places in the US, such as Chicago and New York, but on Thursday were waiting to be picked up and taken to receive help, volunteers said.

-SAMU First Response, one of the groups helping migrants in Washington, was not provided a heads up, according to Tatiana Laborde, managing director of SAMU First Response.
+SAMU First Response, one of the groups helping migrants in Washington, was not provided a heads up, according to the group’s managing director, Tatiana Laborde.

+Abbott started busing migrants to the nation’s capital in April; Arizona followed suit, and the two states have since sent thousands of migrants to Washington.
+Abbott has expanded Texas’ effort to include New York City and Chicago.

+And Florida Gov. Ron DeSantis this week claimed credit for sending two planes carrying migrants to Martha’s Vineyard in Massachusetts.

 The-CNN-Wire